Extending the Tavis-Cummings model for molecular ensembles -- Exploring the effects of dipole self energies and static dipole moments: Population dynamics of different light-matter Hamiltonians

-The population dynamics of the $\ke{G;1}$ state is visualized in Fig.~\ref{fig:pop_dyn_multi_mgh} for the case of two and three \mgh molecules coupled to a cavity to examine how the full interaction Hamiltonian and the \gls{cs} transformation change the results of the standard \gls{etc}.
+The population dynamics of the $\ke{G;1}$ state is visualized in Fig.~\ref{fig:pop_dyn_multi_mgh} for the case of two and three \mgh molecules coupled to a cavity to examine how the molecular \gls{etc} Hamiltonian and the \gls{cs} transformation change the results of the standard molecular \gls{tc} model.
 The molecules are assumed to be oriented in parallel.
-The population dynamics obtained with the \gls{etc} model and the observed Rabi oscillations are qualitatively similar for one, two, and three \mgh molecules.
+The population dynamics obtained with the molecular \gls{etc} model and the observed Rabi oscillations are qualitatively similar for one, two, and three \mgh molecules.
 Note that the collective coupling strength is kept constant, due to the rescaling of the single-particle coupling strength by $1/\sqrt{N_{Mol}}$ (see Eq.~\eqref{eq:coupling}).
-However, the differences between \gls{etc} and the full light-matter Hamiltonian are affected by the increase in the number of molecules.
-When comparing Figs.~\ref{fig:pop_dyn_multi_mgh}(c) and (d) (solid lines), an increase in the deviation can be seen.
-We attribute this to the presence of the intermolecular dipole-dipole interaction due to \gls{dse} in the full molecular Hamiltonian (Eq.~\eqref{eq:intermolecularDSE}).
-The error with respect to the \gls{cs} transformation (see Figs.\ \ref{fig:pop_dyn_multi_mgh}(c) and (d), dotted lines) also becomes larger for an increasing number of molecules, which can be explained by the increasing total dipole moment of the ensemble.
+However, the differences between molecular \gls{tc} and \gls{etc} Hamiltonian are affected by the increase in the number of molecules.
+Going from a single molecule (Fig.~\ref{fig:pop_dyn_1mgh}~c) solid line) to two molecules (Fig.~\ref{fig:pop_dyn_multi_mgh}~c) solid line) the deviation between the \gls{tc} model and the \gls{etc} model remains comparable, while for three molecules (Fig.~\ref{fig:pop_dyn_multi_mgh}~d) solid line) the size of the deviation is reduced.
+The corresponding populations difference due to the inclusion of only the \gls{dse} or only the static dipole moment are shown in Fig.~S3 in the Supporting Information.
+Interestingly, we observe that the influence of the static dipole moment contribution decreases with the number of molecules faster than the \gls{dse}, which can be attributed to the \gls{cs} transformation.
+If the transformation is not performed (see Figs.~\ref{fig:pop_dyn_multi_mgh}(c) and (d), dotted lines) the difference between the molecular \gls{tc} and \gls{etc} model becomes larger for an increasing number of molecules, which can be explained by the increasing total dipole moment of the ensemble.
+In summary, in the case of a few molecules, the non-trivial interplay of \gls{dse} contributions and the presence of static dipole moments define a situation where none of the terms can be simply neglected.
+In particular, intermolecular dipole-dipole interactions due to \gls{dse} in the molecular \gls{etc} Hamiltonian (Eq.~\eqref{eq:intermolecularDSE}) play an important role, see section S1 in the Supporting Information.